ivineettiwari/Python-Lecture-Notes/Data Analytics & Machine Learning/013_Population-Parameters-Estimation-Made-Simple.md

     *   $p̂$ is an **estimator** for $P$.
     *   $s$ is an **estimator** for $σ$.
 *   **The Estimate:** The specific numerical value we get from our sample is the **point estimate**.
-    *   If our sample of 100 smartphones has a mean battery life of $x̄ = 8.5 hours`, then $8.5 hours$ is our point estimate for the true population mean $μ$.
+    *   If our sample of 100 smartphones has a mean battery life of $x̄ = 8.5  hours$ , then $8.5 hours$ is our point estimate for the true population mean $μ$.

 #### **The Critical Limitation of a Point Estimate**
 A point estimate is almost certainly wrong.
 It provides no information about its own reliability, precision, or how close it is likely to be to the true parameter.
 Two different samples will yield two different point estimates.
 This inherent variability is called **sampling error**.